Cultivating The 12 Core Principles of Stoicism

 As one of the principles of Stoicism, virtuous living promotes the idea that by living a life of moral excellence and ethical integrity, we can attain true happiness and inner peace.

-It’s all about living your life in accordance with your moral compass, doing the right thing, and being a good person.
+It’s all about living your life by your moral compass, doing the right thing, and being a good person.

 But it’s not just about being a decent human being, it’s also about cultivating traits like wisdom, courage, justice, and self-control.